metosin/porsas/README.md

 `porsas` provides tools for precompiling the functions to convert database results into Clojure values.
 This enables basically Java-fast database queries using idiomatic Clojure.

 SQL queries are executed against a `Context`, which caches compiled row transformation functions based on database metadata.
-Currently, only `query-one` and `query` functions are supported.

 There are different `Context` implementations:

 * [JDBC](#JDBC), a standalone JDBC implementation
 * [Async SQL](#AsyncSQL), non-blocking SQL access
 * [jdbc.next](#), plugin for [`next.jdbc`](https://github.com/seancorfield/next-jdbc)

+Currently, only eager `query-one` and `query` functions are supported.

 ## Performance